Zetelias/Zetelias/README.md

 - Rust 🦀
 - Python (although it's not my favourite and most of the time shouldn't be used) 🐍

-I've made a bunch of projects with those, most aren't public.
+I didn't only write "Hello World" and make a number guessing game with those: i've made a bunch of projects with 'em, although most aren't public.

 ## Let's Connect!